TeresaBozer/TeresaBozer.github.io-reading-notes-/structurePages.md

 - _Step 6_ Turn wireframe into prototype - tools to use are Proto.io, Adobe XD, Sketch, Figma and Framer

 - Keys to good wireframe: clarity of site, user confidence, simplicity

+## HTML

+- markup language, defines structure of content, enclosing tags define what happens to text
+- element = opening tag + closing tag + content
+- elements can have attributes WITHIN OPENING TAG: class="editor-note"
+- nesting elements around certain text only ex: strong around a word
+- empty element like img
+- parts of HMTL - see book or website